Floorp-Projects/Floorp/services/settings/docs/index.rst

 * ``remote-settings:changes-poll-start``: Polling for changes is starting. triggered either by the scheduled timer or a push broadcast.
 * ``remote-settings:changes-poll-end``: Polling for changes has ended
+* ``remote-settings:sync-error``: A synchronization error occured.
+Notification subject provides information about the error and affected collection in the ``wrappedJSObject`` attribute.

 .. code-block:: javascript